Leh11/SAR-PROCESSING/README.md

 # SAR-PROCESSING
-The functions for processing SAR images
+The functions for processing SAR images.

 These functions allow viewing of large SAR images through decompositions that are separated into scripts.